rajivshah3/documentation/iot/0.1/platformio/introduction/get-started.md

 ## Microcontroller support

 Not all devices that are supported by Arduino can be used with IOTA.
-For a list of restrictions, see the following table If your microcontroller is not listed, you can try a [workshop example](https://github.com/iota-community/platformio-arduino-iota-workshop) for your microcontroller.
+For a list of restrictions, see the following table If your microcontroller is not listed, you can try the code of a [workshop example](https://github.com/iota-community/platformio-arduino-iota-workshop).
 Please post the results of your tests in the #hardware channel on the [IOTA discord](https://discord.iota.org/).

 | Microcontroller | Address generation | Signatures    |